sensein/assertion-evidence-paper/readme.md

 ```
 @article{chhetri2025bridging,
   title={Bridging the Scientific Knowledge Gap and Reproducibility: A Survey of Provenance, Assertion, and Evidence Ontologies},
-  author={Chhetri, Tek Raj and Jarecka, Dorota and Trivedi, Puja and Ghosh, Satrajit and Ray, Patrick and Ng, Lydia and Halchenko, Yaroslav O.},
+  author={Chhetri, Tek Raj and Halchenko, Yaroslav O. and Jarecka, Dorota and Trivedi, Puja and Ghosh, Satrajit and Ray, Patrick and Ng, Lydia},
   year={2025},
 }
 ```